Real power

 Battery capacity

-Theoretically, the higher the capacity, the longer the tool will be able to work on a single battery charge.
-However, in fact, things are far from being so clear cut.
-First, the ampere-hour is a fairly specific unit; its features are such that only batteries with the same voltage can be directly compared by the number of ampere-hours.
-With a difference in voltage, you need to convert the capacitance to watt-hours and use them for comparison.
-Secondly, the actual battery life of the tool depends not only on the properties of the battery, but also on the power consumption and other performance characteristics.
+In theory, the higher the capacity, the longer the tool can work on a single battery charge.
+However, in practice, everything is far from so simple.
+Firstly, ampere-hours are a fairly specific unit; its features are such that only batteries with the same voltage can be directly compared by the number of ampere-hours.
+If there is a difference in voltage, you need to convert the capacity into watt hours and use them for comparison.
+Secondly, the actual autonomy of the tool depends not only on the properties of the battery, but also on power consumption and other performance characteristics.
 Thus, it is possible to compare different models in terms of battery capacity only with the same supply voltage and similar capabilities.

 Battery type